Leonard Rosoman: Later life

 On his return to Britain, Rosoman taught at Camberwell College of Art for a while before moving to Edinburgh College of Art in 1948 to teach mural painting.
 He organised a famous exhibition for Sergei Diaghilev at the Edinburgh festival of 1954 and, with the help of students, made a large mural at the art college, where the exhibit was held.
 This exhibition was later shown in London.
 In 1956 he moved on to the Chelsea School of Art, and the following year to the Royal College of Art, where David Hockney was one of his students.

 In 1951 Rosoman painted a mural for the Festival of Britain on the South Bank in London and drew his first illustrations for the Radio Times.
 In 1958 he did the murals for the British Pavilion at the Brussels International Exhibition.

-Rosoman was elected an associate of the Royal Academy in 1960 and became a full academician in 1969.
+Rosoman was elected an associate of the Royal Academy in 1960 and Academician in 1969.
 He painted a mural at the restaurant in the Academy's home, Burlington House, depicting scenes of life within and around the building.

-In 1988 he painted the ceiling of the chapel at Lambeth Palace.
-His work there consists of a series of panels with scenes from the lives of St Augustine, Thomas Becket and Matthew Parker, and a Christ in Glory.
-A retrospective exhibition of Rosoman's war art was held at the Imperial War Museum in 1989, before being shown in Edinburgh in 1990.
+In 1988 he painted the vault of the Archbishop's chapel at Lambeth Palace, with scenes from the history of the church in England: Pope Gregory commissioning St Augustine of Canterbury to Christianise Britain, murder of Thomas à Becket, Lollards attacking Lambeth Palace, Archbishop Laud compiling his prayer book, Matthew Parker, representative figures of General Synod and the Anglican Communion and a Christ Pantocrator.

-He received the OBE in 1981.
+A retrospective exhibition of Rosoman's war art was held at the Imperial War Museum in 1989, before being shown in Edinburgh in 1990..
+Rossoman received the OBE in 1981.
 He was married twice.